 Is it really dead this time?
 [The monster explodes, covering Clark and Gretchen in slime.]
 Gretchen:

-- The end of the TV version of Piano Lessons Can Be Murder, where the ghost haunting an old piano is actually the mother of the Shreek Piano School teacher and forces him to practice forever.
+- The end of Piano Lessons Can Be Murder, where the ghost haunting an old piano is actually the mother of the Shreek Piano School teacher and forces him to practice forever.

 - The way Mr. Toggle yells "How much LONGER?!"

-- While the last bit is scary, the Salesman in the TV version of Welcome To Dead House, desperately making offers to make the Benson family staying as if they matter compared to the town being full of blood thirsty zombies.
+- While the last bit is scary, the Salesman in Welcome To Dead House desperately making offers to make the Benson family staying as if they matter compared to the town being full of blood thirsty zombies.
 Before giving up and revealing his true intentions.

 - The TV adaption of One Day At Horrorland really hams up the Horrors, especially when the Morrises are being prepped for the "Raw Deal" TV show.

-Horror Make-Up Artist: Honey, we may be monsters, but we're not monsters.
+Horror Make-Up Artist: Darling, we're monsters, but we're not monsters.